The list-Ramsey threshold for families of graphs: Introduction

-The $1$-statement follows from the usual $1$-statement for the Ramsey property.
-Indeed, it just means that $G_{n,p}$ cannot be properly coloured from a specific choice of lists, namely, where all the lists are identical.
-Following Nenadov and Steger~\cite{NenSte16}, we can prove this very quickly using the hypergraph container lemma and a `supersaturated' version of Ramsey's theorem.
-Therefore, we only need to prove the $0$-statement.
-Moreover, as $\Ram_\ell(\cF, r) \subseteq \Ram_\ell(\cF, 2)$ for every $r \ge 2$, we may also assume that $r = 2$.
+This means that the $1$-statement in Theorem~\ref{thm:generic-case} follows from the $1$-statement in Theorem~\ref{thm:rodl-rucinski}.
+We remark here that Nenadov and Steger~\cite{NenSte16} show how to prove the latter very quickly using the hypergraph container lemma and a `supersaturated' version of Ramsey's theorem.
+Therefore, we only need to prove the $0$-statement in Theorem~\ref{thm:generic-case}, where we may also assume that $r = 2$, by the first inclusion in~\eqref{eq:Ram-hierarchy}.

 \begin{thm}[$0$-statement] For every finite family $\cF$ of graphs with $m_2(\cF) > 1$, there exists a positive constant $c_0$ such that, for all $p \le c_0 \cdot n^{-1/m_2(\cF)}$,

 \end{thm}